krishaamer/green-filter-research/research/literature/sustainability.md

     the biotic community.
 It is wrong when it tends otherwise.” in A Sand County Almanac \[@leopoldSandCountyAlmanac1972 \].

+-   Ecological Indicators (I like the name Ecomarkers) for Earth are like Biomarkers in human health.

+-   @sarahludwigrauschSustainabilityYourHealth2021: “Human health is
+    central to all sustainability efforts.”, “All of these (food, housing, power, and health care), and the stress that the lack of them generate, play a huge role in our health,” Hollis says.”

+-   @PublicHealthLinkages2013

+-   @guidottiHealthSustainabilityIntroduction2015

+-   In Taiwan, @leeDevelopingIndicatorFramework2021 developed a
+    framework of indicators to assess sustainable tourism.

+-   “Sustainability is important for many reasons including:
+    Environmental Quality – In order to have healthy communities, we need clean air, natural resources, and a nontoxic environment.”

+***Design Implications:***

+-   Blood testing and biomarkers allow people to track their health.
+I’m introducing the concept of ‘eco-markers’ to follow the sustainability of human activities.

 ### Ecosystem Services {#ecosystem-services}

 -   @dailyNatureServicesSocietal1997 proposed the idea of ecosystem